-Biology, Grade 11, College Preparation (SBI3C)
+Biology, Grade 11, College Preparation (SBI3C) (Not scheduled in 2020-21.)

 This course focuses on the processes that occur in biological systems.
 Students will learn concepts and theories as they conduct investigations in the areas of cellular biology, microbiology, genetics, the anatomy of mammals, and the structure of plants and their role in the natural environment.
 Emphasis will be placed on the practical application of concepts, and on the skills needed for further study in various branches of the life sciences and related fields.
-Prerequisite: Grade 10 Science, Academic or Applied (Not offered in 2019-20.)
+Prerequisite: Grade 10 Science, Academic or Applied